 Time: GMT +5.5

 Airport Taxis: Metered taxis are available at the airport but it is best to use pre-paid taxis.
-The Airports Authority of India offer pre-paid taxi service for arriving passengers.
+The airport has a relationship with three Cab operators, Meru Cabs, Mega Cabs and Easy Cabs.
 Approved fares for various locations are displayed at the taxi counters located inside the Arrivals halls.
 Pick-up points are just outside the terminals.
-The fare is fixed at INR 13 for the first kilometre and IRN 7 for subsequent kilometres, with 25 percent extra from 11pm to 5am.
 Travel time to the city is about 30 minutes.

 Chhatrapati Shivaji International Airport